saudiwin/saudiwin.github.io/content/project/fixed-effects.md

 date = "2017-08-05"

 # Project title.
-title = "Rethinking Two-way Fixed Effects: A Generative Model and Simulation for Time-Series Cross-Section Data"
+title = "Why the Two-Way Fixed Effects Model Is Difficult to Interpret, and What to Do About It"

 # Project summary to display on homepage.
 summary = "Despite their popularity, linear fixed effects models can be a painful experience for applied researchers.
 Our paper shows that some of these problems stem from the wide application of the two-way fixed effects model as opposed to the simpler and easier to interpret one-way fixed effects models."